patricklafrance/shelby/README.md

 });
 ```

-Create a view model instance from the definition
+Create an instance from the definition

 ```javascript
 var vm = new EmployeeDetailViewModel({